 - A Steam account that owns a copy of CS:GO

-Lets get down to the actual setup of your CS:GO server now that you have check the minimum requirements needed.
+Lets get down to the actual setup of your CS:GO server now that you have checked the minimum requirements needed.

 1. Download SteamCMD